 Magento is a robust platform with powerful capabilities.
 However, you should note that this cart is not for beginners; Magento can pose a serious challenge to merchants with little to no tech experience.
 In fact, Magento does not recommend that smaller businesses and newer merchants use their software.
 Instead, they direct these people to their partner Zoey Commerce, a fully hosted solution that was built with Magento at its core.

-Despite shortcomings in the ease-of-use category, there is no doubt that Magento is an excellent tool.
+Despite shortcomings in the ease of use category, there is no doubt that Magento is an excellent tool.
 In fact, more top internet retailers use Magento than any other platform.
-In the past two years, Magento has won three notable awards to prove it: #1 Platform Internet Retailer Top 1000 (2015), #1 Platform Internet Retailer B2B 300 (2015), and #1 Platform Internet Retailer Europe 500 (2016).
+In the past three years, Magento has won three notable awards to prove it: #1 Platform Internet Retailer Top 1000 (2015), #1 Platform Internet Retailer B2B 300 (2015), and #1 Platform Internet Retailer Europe 500 (2016).

 Magento is trusted by high volume merchants worldwide, including Zumiez and Burger King, and facilitates over $50 billion in transactions annually.

 Keep reading to find out if your business could benefit by joining the Magento community.

 Although Magento is free to download and use, it is not free to implement.
 You can expect to pay for web hosting, domain names, add-ons, an SSL certificate, and payment processing.

 Remember, Magento is far from simple.
 If you don’t have experience coding (especially with PHP), you’re going to need a developer.
 And you can anticipate hiring a theme designer as well.